dksifoua/DevOps/Kubernetes/07-Security-Primitives.md

 # kubeconfig-definition file.
 We don't need to create any k8s object.
 The kubectl will read it
 apiVersion: v1
 kind: Config
-current-context: [context-name] # Default context to be use by kubectl
+current-context: [context-name] # Default context to be used by kubectl
 clusters:
   - name: [server-name]
     cluster: